-- (2) A member is taken to have resigned if- - (a) Subject to the discretion of the Council, the member's annual subscription is more than $\frac{6}{3}$ months in arrears; or - (b) where no annual subscription is payable- - (i) the Secretary has made a written request to the member to confirm that he or she wishes to remain a member; and - (ii) the member has not, within 30 days months after receiving that request, confirmed in writing that he or she wishes to remain a member. - (3) Where a member ceases to be a member pursuant to this Subrule, he they shall be liable for any outstanding subscriptions which may be recovered as a debt due to the Chamber.
+- (2) A member is taken to have resigned if- - (a) Subject to the discretion of the Council, the member's annual subscription is more than 6 months in arrears; or - (b) where no annual subscription is payable- - (i) the Secretary has made a written request to the member to confirm that he or she wishes to remain a member; and - (ii) the member has not, within 3 months after receiving that request, confirmed in writing that he or she wishes to remain a member. - (3) Where a member ceases to be a member pursuant to this Subrule, he shall be liable for any outstanding subscriptions which may be recovered as a debt due to the Chamber.